Published on in Health Tip of the Week

 During times of uncertainty and stress, it’s important to focus on the things you can control: your family’s behavior and the way you manage your feelings.

 To help your child regain a sense of control over their everyday lives, encourage them to focus on what they can do, as opposed to what they can’t do.
-Consider creating a list of fun activities to do at home together or online with friends.
+According to Dr. Lockwood, this should include “handwashing, staying home when sick and getting vaccinated.”

 You can help your worrying child by:

 - Listening to their fears and validating their feelings.
-Hold space for your child’s feelings of grief and frustration around all the things the pandemic has impacted, and ensure they feel comfortable expressing themselves to you.
+Hold space for your child’s worries, and ensure they feel comfortable expressing themselves to you.

 - Talking through any extreme compulsions your child has – such as repeatedly washing their hands.
 Help your child understand what they are feeling when they do these activities and how these excessive behaviors are negatively impacting their lives.